Oli-Ross/replicating_mia/README.md

 If you want to debug in the Docker container, change the entrypoint of the `docker-compose.yml` file to `entrypoint: /bin/bash`.
+If you don't want to use the GPU or none is availabe to Docker, remove the "`deploy`"-key from the `docker-compose.yml`.

 ## Usage